P. J. Dranginis

 Peter Joseph Dranginis (November 13, 1909 – August 5, 1995) was an American football player and coach.
-He played college football at the Catholic University of America and professionally in the American Football League with the Boston Shamrocks and the Pittsburgh Americans.
+He played college football at the Catholic University of America and professionally in the American Football League (AFL) with the Boston Shamrocks and the Pittsburgh Americans.
 Dranginis served as the co-head football coach at Middlebury College in 1944 with C. W. Laird.
 Together they compiled a record of 2–1.
 Dranginis also played college basketball at Catholic University.